sachin4594/svaidya.github.io/_pages/research_test.md

 <div style="text-align: justify">
 In the last decade, many ideas from topological matter have been extended to other systems that host wave-like excitations (such as light propagating in photonic crystals or sound waves in acoustic metamaterials).
 I am interested in extending the theory of topological phases to photonic systems, and their finding their associated experimental signatures.
 <br/><br/>
 One part of my research has focussed on Weyl points.
-Weyl points are band degeneracies that occur in the momentum space of 3D periodic materials and are enforced by an integer topological charge known as the Chern number.
-Weyl materials are associated with a range of interesting physical phenomena directly connected to their non-trivial topological charge.
-For example, due to the bulk-boundary correspondence principle, these materials exhibit unique surface states whose dispersion does not span the entire Brillouin zone but instead terminates at Weyl points with opposite charges.
-Weyl points can carry arbitrary integer charges, and those with a charge greater than one are known to occur in the presence of certain non-symmorphic symmetries found in chiral structures.
+Weyl points are robust band degeneracies that occur in the momentum space of 3D periodic systems and are enforced by an integer topological charge known as the Chern number.
-<br/><br/>
 In the photonic domain, Weyl points may enable the creation of large-volume single-mode lasing devices.
 Furthermore, they can mediate unique long-range interactions between embedded quantum emitters.
 However, due to fabrication challenges, experimental realization of photonic Weyl points at near-IR wavelengths has remained elusive.
-Our work on Weyl points addressed these challenges by employing a novel micro-printing technique to fabricate 3D photonic crystals that host charge-2 Weyl points at mid- and near-infrared wavelengths [1, 2].
-Additionally, we experimentally demonstrated that when the protective symmetry is broken, a charge-2 Weyl point splits into charge-1 Weyl points [3].
-Importantly, this splitting can be restricted to high-symmetry directions in momentum space, resulting in unprecedented control over these Weyl points.
+Our work on Weyl points addressed these challenges by employing a novel micro-printing technique to fabricate 3D photonic crystals that host Weyl points at mid- and near-infrared wavelengths [1, 2, 3].
 <br/><br/>
-In a more recent work, we developed a complete classification of topological phases in photonic crystals under crystalline symmetries and proposed a design strategy based on this classification [4].
+More recently, we developed a complete classification of topological phases in photonic crystals under crystalline symmetries and proposed a design strategy based on this classification [4].
+We also quantified the prevalence of various important topological phases in two-dimensional photonic crystals [5].
 <br/><br/>

 **References:** <br/>